-Travis Steele is in his fifth year as an assistant on Chris Mack's Xavier staff and his sixth straight season on the XU staff.
+Travis Steele is in his sixth year as an assistant on Chris Mack's Xavier staff and his seventh straight season on the XU staff.
 Steele, who spent the 2008-09 season as Xavier's Director of Basketball Operations under former head coach Sean Miller, came to Xavier in 2008 after two years at Indiana University.

 "Number one, Travis brings a nonstop energy around the office, on the court, and in recruiting," said Mack.
 "He's that worker you want in an assistant; he's relentless.
 He's got two years under his belt with our program as an assistant, he knows the ins and outs of everything we do and I am completely comfortable with Travis in any area of our program.
 I am a huge fan of his ability to connect with our players on every level."

 After serving as the video coordinator for a season and a half while at Indiana, Steele was promoted to the position of assistant coach in February, 2008.
 In that role, he participated in recruiting both on and off-campus and coached daily practices, focusing on skills development of post players.
 He was also responsible for tracking the academic progress of the student-athletes.

 Steele, 31, joined the Hoosiers in August of 2006, taking on the duties of the video coordinator.
 He facilitated advanced scouting of opponents, was responsible for evaluating team practices and organized prospect recruiting on a national level to begin his stint with Indiana.